hecperleo/upat_follower/README.md

 $ roslaunch upat_follower mision_ual.launch
 ```

-[mision_ual](https://github.com/hecperleo/upat_follower/blob/master/launch/mision_ual.launch) creates a node per UAV that communicates with UAL.
+[mision_ual](https://github.com/hecperleo/upat_follower/blob/robots2019/launch/mision_ual.launch) creates a node per UAV that communicates with UAL.
 This launch is an example of the whole project generating and following a path.
-By default, you will see two UAV, if you want to see just one UAV you can turn off the flag `multi`.
+By default, you will see one UAV, if you want to see two UAV you can turn on the flag `multi`.
 If you want to use ROS interface instead of cpp-classes, you can turn off the flag `use_class` and see how this project works using ROS services and topics.

 ```
-$ roslaunch upat_follower mision_ual.launch multi:=false use_class:=false
+$ roslaunch upat_follower mision_ual.launch multi:=true use_class:=false
 ```

-> **Note**: Check [ual_communication](https://github.com/hecperleo/upat_follower/blob/master/src/ual_communication.cpp) to see an example.
+> **Note**: Check [ual_communication](https://github.com/hecperleo/upat_follower/blob/robots2019/src/ual_communication.cpp) to see an example.

 ## C++ class interface